Anthony D'Adam: Israel-Palestine

 D'Adam is an advocate for the rights of Palestinian People within the Labor Party and NSW Parliament.
 During the 2021 Israel–Palestine crisis, D'Adam criticised the Israeli military and spoke in support of the Arab Australian Federation's Statement on Anti-Palestinianism.

-Throughout the Israeli invasion of the Gaza Strip (2023–present), D'Adam has publicly called on the Israeli Government and the international community to implement an "immediate ceasefire".
+Throughout the Israeli invasion of the Gaza Strip (2023–present), D'Adam has publicly called on the Israeli government and the international community to implement an "immediate ceasefire".

 During his career in the Labor Party, D'Adam has supported structural reforms which prioritise rank-and-file democracy over "the centralisation of authority".

 Prior to his election in 2019, D'Adam was a long-term member of the NSW Labor Administrative Committee.
 On 19 October 2023, D'Adam signed an open letter which condemned attacks against Israeli and Palestinian civilians.
 On 22 November 2023, D'Adam called on the Australian Government "to use its influence to end the Israeli occupation of Palestinian territory".

-In December 2023, D'Adam organised an open letter with, Jenny Leong, that called on the Albanese Government to 're-examine its relationship with Israel' in light of Palestinian civilian casualties.
+In December 2023, D'Adam organised an open letter with Greens MP Jenny Leong that called on the Albanese government to 're-examine its relationship with Israel' in light of Palestinian civilian casualties.
 203 Australian politicians signed the letter including 11 Labor members of the NSW Government and the state's former Labor Premier, Bob Carr.
 On 9 January 2024, the Australian Palestinian Advocacy Network endorsed the letter, noting that the number of signatories had increased to 317.

 D'Adam's comments during the Gaza conflict have been a source of controversy for Premier Chris Minns who has attempted to ban pro-Palestine protests.

-On 15 May 2024 D'Adam made a speech that criticized the conduct of New South Wales Police towards participants in pro-Palestinian rallies.
+On 15 May 2024 D'Adam made a speech that criticised the conduct of New South Wales Police towards participants in pro-Palestinian rallies.
 Premier Chris Minns dismissed D'Adam from his role as the parliamentary secretary for youth justice after he refused to withdraw his remarks.
 In October 2024, D'Adam described a proposal by Minns that would empower police to ban protests as 'incredibly dangerous'.
 In early August 2025, D'Adam attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.
 In a caucus meeting D'Adam criticised Minns' position on the Gaza war and the premier's opposition to the weekend protest on the issue.
 Later, D'Adam in a parliamentary speech said he was bullied and gaged in caucus by other Labor representatives who sought to shut down discussion on Palestine and the protest.

+During debate on the Terrorism and Other Legislation Amendment Bill 2025 introduced in the wake of the Bondi shooting, D'Adam spoke out against the bill's aims, stating that an attempt to constrain chants in protests was "a fool's errand".

-Other International Issues
+Other international issues

-In a 2021 speech commemorating The Tamil Genocide by Sri Lanka, D'Adam called on the Australian Government to consider implementing Magnitsky legislation to target perpetrators of human rights abuses.
+In a 2021 speech commemorating The Tamil Genocide by Sri Lanka, D'Adam called on the Australian government to consider implementing Magnitsky legislation to target perpetrators of human rights abuses.